-Symptoms of Solanine Poisoning
+Possible Symptoms of Solanine Poisoning

 Severe solanine poisoning can cause drowsiness, weakness, confusion, vision problems, hallucinations, weak pulse, low blood pressure, and rapid breathing.
 Solanine ingestion may be fatal if a large amount of the chemical is eaten.
-The symptoms of poisoning may appear within minutes after ingesting the solanine or may not appear until hours later.
+The symptoms of poisoning may appear within minutes after ingesting the chemical or may not appear until hours later.

 Scientists agree that solanine is poisonous, but there is uncertainty about how much green potato must be eaten to obtain a harmful dose of the poison.
 This may depend on body mass and individual sensitivity as well as the solanine concentration in particular potatoes and the number of potatoes that are eaten.

 The poison is found throughout the plant, but especially in green potatoes and new sprouts.
 Never eat potatoes that are spoiled or green below the skin.
 Always throw away the sprouts.— NIH National Library of Medicine

 The Extension Department of Michigan State University has a web page describing how to deal with green potatoes.
 The department gives the following recommendations.

 - Completely remove sprouts and eyes from potatoes.